myl-google/Broadsea/bigquery/README.md

     like `123456789000-compute@developer.gserviceaccount.com`.
 Select the dataset
     and click the caret on top right corner and choose "Share dataset" in the dropdown list, input the service account and click "Add" then "Save changes"
-- Edit permission on `ohdsi` and `temp`
-  * Select the dataset and click the caret on top right corner and choose "Share dataset" in the dropdown list, input the service account, choose "Can edit" for permission and click "Add" then "Save changes"
 - bigquery.jobUser role on the project level
   * Go to IAM admin console, click "Add" on top and input service account for "New members" field and choose `BigQuery Job User` as role, save the change.